Sulforaphane: benefits, dosage, contraindications

 Pregnant women: avoid

-May be consumed in amounts present in food.
+May be consumed in amounts found in foods.
 No reliable data on medicinal doses.

 Breastfeeding women: avoid

-May be consumed in amounts present in food.
+May be consumed in amounts found in foods.
 No reliable data on medicinal doses.